statbiophys/ATrieGC/README.md

 # ATrieGC

 A python/c++ module to store large amount of sequences and look at hamming distance clustering.
+Should be a lot faster than the naive method (measuring every hamming distances between pairs).

 ## Installation